arnsteio/OpenSCAD-workshop-2018-02/04-functions.md

 	translate([clip_length, 0, 0]) rotate([0,0,clip_angle]) cube([clip_length,clip_width,clip_height], center=false);
 ~~~

 This works, and is pretty generic.
-But we need to make the bar cutout, and reusing that code would be perfect:
+But we need to make the cutout for the bar, and reusing that code would be perfect:

 ~~~
 /* [Global] */